Nonreciprocal routing induced by chirality in an atom-dimer waveguide-QED system: DISCUSSIONS

-~ Finally, we present some discussions on the experimental implementation of this scheme.
+~ We now discuss the experimental implementation of this scheme.
 In our scheme, there are two key elements for implementation of the waveguide-QED system.
 One is the realization of the chiral coupling between the TLA and the waveguide, and the other is the realization of the dipole interaction between the two TLAs.
-Therefore, the platform candidates suggested to implement the present scheme should be able to realize these two couplings.
-Currently, the chiral atom-field interactions have been realized in several experimental systems, including a gold nanoparticle~\cite{Petersen2014,coles2016} or cesium atoms~\cite{Mitsch2014} interacting with a tapered nanofiber, semiconducting quantum dots coupled to photonic crystal waveguides~\cite{Söllner2015}, and superconducting qubits coupled to transmission line waveguide~\cite{hoi2011demonstration,Barends2014,Astafiev2010,vanLoo2013,Liu2017}.
-Here we suggest to implement our scheme with the circuit waveguide QED platform.
+Therefore, the platform candidates suggested to implement the present scheme should be able to realize these two couplings.Currently, the chiral atom-field interactions have been realized in several experimental systems, including a gold nanoparticle~\cite{Petersen2014,coles2016} or cesium atoms~\cite{Mitsch2014} interacting with a tapered nanofiber, semiconducting quantum dots coupled to photonic crystal waveguides~\cite{Söllner2015}, and superconducting qubits coupled to transmission line waveguide~\cite{hoi2011demonstration,Barends2014,Astafiev2010,vanLoo2013,Liu2017}.
+Here we suggest to implement our scheme with the circuit waveguide-QED platform.
 Recently, it has been suggested to realize the chiral couplings by utilizing superconducting qubits coupled to a transmission line with circulators inserted to provide the chirality~\cite{Gu2017}.
 In addition, the dipole coupling between two superconducting qubits has been realized in experiments~\cite{DiCarlo2009, Chen2014,yan2018,Blais2021}.
+In some artificial systems, the dipole coupling can be introduced through other mediate systems or special design.
+For example, in superconducting circuits, the coupling of two two-level artificial atoms can be achieved through introducing a capacitance.
+Due to the adjustability of capacitive coupling, the coherent coupling strength can be adjusted~\cite{Zhong2021}.
+Moreover, the dissipative coupling can be achieved by capacitantly coupling two transmon qubits to a meandering transmission line~\cite{ren2025}.
+By adjusting the transmission line, the atomic spacing can be adjusted so that the system can work in the non-Markovian regime.
 These analyses indicate that the experimental implementation of the present scheme should be accessible with current and the near future experimental conditions.

+We also mention the advantages of the present work compared with some previous single-atom waveguide-QED schemes. (i) The dual-waveguide dual-atom four-port system considered in this work not only supports the possibility of multipath photon routing, but also provides the alternative control means for realizing the optimization of photon routing efficiency through the controlled emitter frequencies and dipole-dipole coupling. (ii) Our scheme achieves nonreciprocal routing by combining the physical effects of chiral coupling and coupling configurations, which exhibits a new combined physical mechanism for single-photon routing. (iii) The exact analytical expressions of the single-photon scattering amplitude have been obtained using the real-space method, and the physical behaviors in both the Markovian and non-Markovian regimes have been analyzed.
+As a result, these detailed results will be helpful to the design of realistic physical systems.